joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-22-highest-card.md

 ## Solution

-Without changing anything important, let's restate the situation as your being dealt cards, one at a time, from a deck.
+Without changing anything important, let's restate the generalized situation as your being dealt a certain number of cards, one at a time, from a deck of some size.
 You can "hold" just once, and you win if the card you hold is higher than the cards dealt before or after it.

 At every decision point, you have not lost yet, and so your current card is the highest so far dealt.
 Whatever the size of the deck and however many cards in total you are being dealt, the important facts you know are that you have been dealt a given card $C$, that there are $D$ cards left to be dealt, $L$ cards lower than this one still in the deck (where $L$ is $C-1$ minus the number of cards already dealt), and $N$ cards total still in the deck.